Startup Team – How to Make One Work in 4 Steps

 Whether it’s just two people on the team, or twenty, everyone should share the same vision.
 Although it may seem obvious that everyone working at the same startup will know what the goals and mission of the firm are, research conducted show otherwise.

 People feel more motivated and are more productive if they know for what final result they are doing their job.
 This doesn’t mean simply stating to your employees – or just to yourself, for that matter – that “our mission is to create great products.”
 Why are you doing this?
 Is it just for the money, or do you want to make a change?
 What is that makes your work and projects different from others out there?
-In the end, what is that you want to achieve?
+In the end, what is it that you want to achieve?

 You should know the answers to all of these questions and you should share them with your team.
 You are all in for the same cause and goals.